-What is legalese
+What is Legalese?

-Legalese is like a complicated math problem or a medical/scientific report that only the experts can decipher.
+Legalese is like a complicated math problem or a scientific report that only the experts can decipher.
 It is wordy and filled with Latin words and phrases.
 It may also be grammatically complicated because of its embedded clauses, passive verbs, and long sentences.

-Many businesses adapt legalese because it makes a contract or a legal document sound more valid and official.
+Many businesses adopt legalese because it makes a contract or a legal document sound more valid and official.
 Some businesses also believe that using legalese brings authority and gives their company more weight and credence.

 In witness whereof, the parties hereunto have set their hands to these presents as a deed on this (day month and year) hereinbefore mentioned.